The Clinical Teacher

 Travelling Fellowship Winner 2014

-We are delighted to announce that the recipient of The Clinical Teacher Travelling Fellowship for 2014 is Andrew Teodorczuk from Newcastle University who will be using the award to fund travel to Griffith University in Australia to further his work with colleagues in the development of high-level Interprofessional Education leadership skills.
+We are delighted to announce that the recipient of The Clinical Teacher Travelling Fellowship for 2014 is Andrew Teodorczuk from Newcastle University.
+Andrew will be using the award to fund travel to Griffith University in Australia to further his work with colleagues in the development of high-level Interprofessional Education leadership skills.
 Andrew is pictured here at the ASME Annual Scientific meeting in Brighton with (left to right) Jill Thistlethwaite, Co-Editor in Chief, Dr Tien Khoo, Griffith University and Michael Ross, Co-Editor in Chief.

 Look out for 2015 application details here early next year.